kelbyludwig/kel.bz/content/post/lll.md

 blog post until you are happy with your level of understanding.

 As an aside: if I'm wrong anywhere, please correct me!
-Hitting a nice balance of mathematical accuracy and intuition is pretty tough, but I don't aim to be blatantly wrong.
+Hitting a nice balance of mathematical accuracy and intuition is tough, but I don't aim to be blatantly wrong.
+Please feel free to [tweet](https://twitter.com/kelbyludwig) at me if I screwed up.
+Its super possible I did.

 ## Suggested Background